 What if the situation is reversed, and your RV is wired for 50 AMP, but the campsite is delivering 30?
 There is also an adaptor for this.
 You’ll need a 50 AMP female to 30 AMP male electrical adaptor, commonly called a ‘dog bone’.
 This will transfer the electricity in a safe way to your RV.

-In many of the reviews above, you may have noticed that these surge protectors were rated as either adaptable or not.
+In many of the reviews above, you may have noticed that these surge guards were rated as either adaptable or not.
 This should play a big part in your purchase decision.

 While you may have an adaptor that will allow your RV to access energy from any camp pad, if your surge protector isn’t adaptable, you might not be able to use it.